-Students will learn to apply the knowledge and skills acquired in the introductory biomechanics course to perform in-depth quantitative analyses of fundamental human movements (e.g., walking, jumping, lifting).
-An overarching emphasis will be placed on the development of numeracy and computer skills required to conduct and critically evaluate biomechanics research.
+Students will build on and apply knowledge and skills acquired in the introductory biomechanics course to perform quantitative analyses of human movement.
+An overarching emphasis will be placed on developing basic numeracy and critical thinking skills necessary to evaluate and apply biomechanics research.

-Three lecture hours per week and nine laboratory hours.
+Prerequisite: KPE 263H Three lecture hours per week